 BRR is not currently advertising any vacancies.

-Bristol Refugee Rights (BRR) is committed to safeguarding all children, young people and vulnerable adults that we come into contact with.
+Bristol Refugee Rights (BRR) is committed to safeguarding all the children, young people and vulnerable adults that we come into contact with.
 BRR considers that safeguarding the welfare of child and young people is the paramount consideration in every situation and all staff, trustees and volunteers are expected to share this commitment.
-It is the duty of all those working with and for BRR to ensure that there are appropriate procedures to safeguard the wellbeing of children, young people and vulnerable adults and protect them from abuse.
+It is the duty of all those working with and for BRR to ensure that they have appropriate procedures to safeguard the wellbeing of children, young people and vulnerable adults and protect them from abuse.